crusher-dev/crusher/README.md

   * Set up a reporting system to view test results - Cypress cloud
   * Image comparison tool to compare visual changes - Percy
 *  🚨 And don't forget to set up alerts for test failures - Slack/Discord/Emails - plus lot more things like test management, debug, updating breaking tests etc.
 </details>

-Crusher uses low-code approach and is built on top of playwright.
+It's an integrated framework built on top of playwright.
+Record test using **low-code or code** and it handles rest.

 Our primary focus is stability, speed, and better developer experience.

 **Crusher is in beta(v0.5)**.
 Join [Crusher's discord](https://discord.gg/dHZkSNXQrg) and help us make it better 🚀